 Such a rule could be, for example: Move all office files that have not been accessed for six months to the next storage level - to less expensive storage systems with lower performance but more capacity.
 Everything that is on the second storage level and that users have not opened in another six months can be moved to the third level to archive storage (e.g. cloud/object storage, tape or optical).

 Depending on the respective requirements, companies select the storage systems to store their data.
 They also determine the criteria for their ILM and create the rules based on properties such as age, access, file size and file type.
 Software then automatically controls the management across all storage tiers.

-Data & storage management with the PoINT Storage Manager
+Data & Storage Management with PoINT Storage Manager

-PoINT assists businesses with transfer and archival processes across the entire lifecycle of each data.
-So PoINT software helps companies to make optimal use of their storage systems.
-Gundolf Gremler, Technical Lead at PoINT: "If companies want to introduce an ILM concept, they can easily and efficiently put it into practice with the PoINT Storage Manager and its handy rules.”
+PoINT software supports companies to use their storage systems optimally.
+Gundolf Gremler, Technical Lead at PoINT: "If companies want to introduce an ILM concept, they can easily and efficiently put it into practice with PSM and its handy set of rules".